 Love, desire, jealousy, anxiety, despair and death – the so-called Frieze of Life he created is on show in a new exhibition Edvard Munch: Love and Angst, on display until July 21, 2019 at The British Museum, in collaboration with the Munch Museum, Oslo,

-‘The Frieze is intended as a poem about life, about love and about death’… is a quote attributed to Edvard Munch.
+‘The Frieze is intended as a poem about life, about love and about death’… said Edvard Munch who also notably remarked

 A favourite painting of thieves to steal, The Scream also attracted attention when it was stolen twice, but luckily recovered both times.

-Screaming is an emotion that today we rarely have an opportunity to explore.
+Screaming is an emotion, which today we rarely have an opportunity to explore.
 Letting our anxiety rule our actions to such an extent we can let it loose at the sort of level we would like, more or less impossible.

 A universal symbol, Munch recorded his own anxiety when grappling with new ideas and it was his own personal response as he sought to passionately pursue a lifestyle like no other.